sergey-zavadsky/PostmanReadmeGen/README.md

 ## Usage

 1. Place your Postman collections in the 'collections' directory.
+As example e.g. "BookingAPI collection"
 2. Make your commits, and PostmanReadmeGen will automatically generate README files for your collections during pre-commit.
+   2.1 Or run "test" script for generating it manually.

 ## Contributing